zaknesler/blend/README.md

 #### Roadmap

+There will only be development builds until most of these are finished:

 - [x] Source from any RSS feed format
 - [x] Fetch metadata and feed entries in background
 - [x] Notifications via websocket